 To Reapply or Not to Reapply?

-Applying to medical school is a long process, and many times it takes more than one application cycle to receive an acceptance.
-We understand that it may be difficult to figure out why you didn’t get accepted.
-To advise applicants, we’ve put together a few tips for those who are considering a re-application to medical school.
+Applying to medical school is a long, competetive process, and it often takes more than one application cycle to receive an acceptance.
+It can be disappointing and difficult to figure out why you didn’t get accepted.